illinoisdata/kishu/README.md

 This is the current list of libraries, their versions, and their classes supported by Kishu:
 ```
 - ✅ : supported: All changes to instances of this class are always captured.
-- ❓ : unstable: Kishu may report changes on non-changes to instances of this class, i.e., false positives.
+- 🟨 : too conservative: Kishu may report changes on non-changes to instances of this class, i.e., false positives.
 - ❌ : failing: Some changes to an instance of this class may not be captured.

     ✅ arrow==1.3.0, arrow.arrow.Arrow